-M. Carreira-Perpiñán and W. Wang: Distributed optimization of deeply nested systems, AISTATS 2014, arXiv:1212.5921.
+AISTATS 2014, M. Carreira-Perpiñán and W. Wang: Distributed optimization of deeply nested systems, arXiv:1212.5921.

+- A general strategy to train all the parameters of a nested system.
+Not an algorithm but a meta-algorithm (like EM). - Allows layerwise training (simple submodels trainable by reusing existing algorithms) and introduces parallelism.

+Basic idea (design pattern):

-- A general strategy to train all parameters of a nested system.
-Not an algorithm but a meta-algorithm (like EM). - Enjoys the benefits of layerwise training (fast, easy steps that reuse existing algorithms for shallow systems) but with optimality guarantees. - Embarrassingly parallel iterations. - Basic idea: - 1.
-Turn the nested problem into a constrained optimisation problem by introducing new parameters to be optimised over (the auxiliary coordinates). - 2.
-Optimise the constrained problem with a penalty method. - 3.
-Optimise the penalised objective function with alternating optimisation.
+- 1 Turn the nested problem $E{\text{nested}}(\mathbf{W})$ into an unnested, constrained problem by introducing new parameters to be optimised over (the auxiliary coordinates Z) that decouple the layers. - Optimise the constrained problem with a penalty method.
+Augmented Lagrangian, quadratic penalty, etc. - B Apply alternating optimisation to the penalised function: - Over W: layers step (reuse a single-layer training algorithm, typically)

-Result: alternate "layerwise training" steps with "coordination" steps.
+Over Z: coordinates step (needs to be solved specially for each case) Result: alternate "layerwise training" steps with "coordination" steps. p.
+12